 However, the amount of time it takes to remove the coffee stains depends on how long the stain has been there.
 The caffeine content of the coffee bean (whether it’s decaf or caffeinated) also affects the stain removal process.

-Although your best and easiest solution in dealing with stains is letting expert mobile car detailers like River Islands Car Salon take care of it, it wouldn’t hurt to try DIY.
+Although your best and easiest option in dealing with stains is letting expert mobile car detailers like River Islands Car Salon take care of it, it wouldn’t hurt to try to do it yourself.